JustinTan7/motasemtree/README.md

 ![MySQL Port Error](images/mysql_port_error.jpg)

 Ensure that no other docker containers are using port 3306 and that any local installation of MySQL or MariaDB is not running on your machine.

+For some reason the analytics service container will exit upon creation, so you'll have to start it manually and it will run properly.